nctu-eva-lab/AntifakePrompt/README.md

 # AntifakePrompt: Prompt-Tuned Vision-Language Models are Fake Image Detectors

 This is the official implementation of AntifakePrompt [paper].

-AntifakePrompt propose a prompt-tuned vision-language model from [InstructBLIP](https://github.com/salesforce/LAVIS/tree/main/projects/instructblip) as a deepfake detector.
+## Introduction

+In this paper, being inspired by the zero-shot advantages of Vision-Language Models (VLMs), we propose **AntifakePrompt**, a novel approach using VLMs (e.g. InstructBLIP) and prompt tuning techniques to improve the deepfake detection accuracy over unseen data.
+We formulate deepfake detection as a visual question answering problem, and tune soft prompts for InstructBLIP to answer the real/fake information of a query image.
+We conduct full-spectrum experiments on datasets from 3 held-in and 13 held-out generative models, covering modern text-to-image generation, image editing and image attacks.
+Results demonstrate that (1) the deepfake detection accuracy can be significantly and consistently improved (from 58.8\% to 91.31\%, in average accuracy over unseen data) using pretrained vision-language models with prompt tuning; (2) our superior performance is at less cost of trainable parameters, resulting in an effective and efficient solution for deepfake detection.

 <p align="center">
 <img src="docs/antifakeprompt.png" width="600">